 In August 2006, we started providing lunch and meeting facilities for the Royal Association for Deaf People whose own lunch club in adjoining premises has had to close.
-About 35 of their members come to us for lunch currently twice a month and we continued to provide meals for them during 2015 and will do so again in 2017 From time to time classes to teach British Sign Language (BSL) are also held in the premises on a Friday evening.
+About 35 of their members come to us for lunch currently twice a month and we continued to provide meals for them during 2016 and will do so again in 2017 From time to time classes to teach British Sign Language (BSL) are also held in the premises on a Friday evening.

 Our organisation offers opportunities for persons to become involved as volunteers or Trustees and to contribute to the valuable work we do.
 We have provided work experience opportunities for students of Chelmsford College as part of their Health and Social Care course.
 We have strong links with the Chelmsford Council for Voluntary Service.

 We have previously worked with Essex Police Training Centre and provided community based “on the job” training facilities for Essex Police.
 Probationary police officers spend a couple of days with us as part of their structured training course.

 We have participated, with similar organisations to our own, in a joint project with the Public Health and Protection Service Department of Chelmsford City Council and the Food Standards Agency in carrying out reseach into food safety in the home and the nutritional needs of the older person.
 One of our Trustees is a Chartered Environmental Health Practitioner, formally Head of Environmental Health (Commercial) with Westminster City Council.

 Our facilities meet the requirements of the Disability Discrimination Act in that the main dining / meeting / activity room, lounge area, sanitary accommodation including a purpose designed disabled toilet, are all at ground floor and on one level and the upper meeting room can be accessed by a stair lift.